KitsapSolutions/Kitsap-Solutions/README.md

 # Kitsap Solutions
-Current version of the website in AngularJS.
+Current version of the website in AngularJS and Angular Resource v1.3.16.

-Pages are currently placeholders.
+Angular UI-Router v0.2.15.

+Bootstrap v3.3.5.